What is the Panenka? Penalty kick technique, how to do it & players who used it | Goal.com

 After netting in the 2014 World Cup for Uruguay against Ghana in a shootout using the method, he said: “What adjective did you use to describe Zidane’s penalty?
 Crazy?
 No, magic.
 So why not Abreu?”

-He can even claim to have scored to Panenkas in one game, doing so twice as Botafoga came back to beat Fluminense 3-2 away from home in 2011.
+He can even claim to have scored two Panenkas in one game, doing so twice as Botafoga came back to beat Fluminense 3-2 away from home in 2011.

 Of course, the nature of the technique and the high-pressure situations in which it is often used makes it a risky option and not all have been as fortunate as Ramos to see their shots find the net.